unofficial-sendoh/other_template/about.md

 permalink: /about/
 ---

-> We couldn't manage time to update our site for almost 2 years.
+> NOTE: We couldn't manage time to update our site for almost 2 years.
 Please refer [here](https://www.linkedin.com/in/innat2k14/).

+---

 I’m an undergrad student and currently majoring in Electronics & Communication at Khulna University of Engineering & Technology ([KUET](http://www.kuet.ac.bd/)), Khulna, Bangladesh.